This article was originally published August 26, 2016 and has been re-published with the most up-to-date information as of August 7, 2018.

 It’s the question anyone connected to Hamilton hears over and over and over: How can I get a ticket?
-From reporters asking producer Jeffrey Seller in the Tony Awards press room to Gayle King asking Alexander himself, actor Javier Muñoz, on CBS This Morning, it’s undoubtedly the hottest ticket in town.
 The Richard Rodgers Theatre is regularly filled over official capacity and doesn’t show signs of slowing down.
-But, don’t lose hope!
+But don’t lose hope!
 Tickets are far from impossible to come by.
 Here are the ways you can get in the room where the phenomenon happens:

 1. BUY TICKETS THROUGH THE BOX OFFICE – HEAR US OUT

 If you’re willing to pay full price (or splurge), there are tickets available for purchase at the box office or online for upcoming performances.
 For online purchase, stick with official ticketing websites like Ticketmaster and Ticketmaster Plus.
 (In fact, the official Hamilton site hosts a disclaimer that purchasing tickets from other sources “runs a high risk of receiving fraudulent tickets.”)